dida43/code-challenge/README.md

 ## Installation

-To install the application and be able to use `code-challenge.jar` from command line, run command
+To install the application and be able to use `code-challenge.jar` from command line, user should run command

     $ mvn clean install